 Great Deal – $550 or less

-Cheap Cities – Atlanta, Dallas, Denver, Houston, Miami, New York, Newark, Los Angeles (L.A. jumped onto the cheap list in spring 2016 when Southwest started direct flights)
+Cheap Cities – Atlanta, Dallas, Denver, Houston, Miami, New York, Newark, Los Angeles (L.A. jumped onto the cheap list in back in 2016 when Southwest started direct flights)

 These cities all have direct flights to either SJO (San José International) or LIR (Liberia International) or both which generally means prices are lower.